top of page

 What is the best instrument to learn on?

 The one you or your child is excited about.
 Sometimes Stephen will teach a student both Guitar and Piano so they can get a feel for the differences in sound, technique and style of music.
-Being interested in the instrument is a key motivator to ensuring they practice in between lessons
+Being interested in the instrument is a key motivator to ensuring they practice in between lessons.

-Whats the best type of Guitar to learn on?
+What is the best type of Guitar to learn on?

 Most of the technique is the same across the different styles of Guitar.
-First determine the style of music you would like to play, and then match the instrument.
+First, determine the style of music you would like to play, and then match the instrument.
 Enjoying the music you play is key to growth and progress as a student.
 If you are interested in Rock & Pop music an Electric guitar will suit you, however be aware that you will also need an amp.
 If you are interested in country and acoustic music, an acoustic guitar is the best selection.
 If you enjoy classical, Spanish or flamenco music then a classical guitar is the right option.

 What are the rates for lessons?

-$30 for half hour, $60 for 1 hour.
+$35 for half hour, $52.50 for 45 minutes, $70 for 1 hour.

 Can I attend my child's lesson?